 Apply Now arrow

-Pitching your startup businesses is one of the fundamental skills for a small business owner, and they need to have a command over it.
-This is a skill which business owners develop once they start pitching their businesses to the investors and start raising money.
-But this can also be achieved in a different way.
+Pitching startup businesses is one of the fundamental skills for small business owners, and they need to have a command over it.
+It is a skill that entrepreneurs develop once they start pitching their businesses to investors and start raising money.
+But this can also be achieved differently.

 This article will help you understand how you, as a founder, can frame your startup story to get a term sheet offer.
-It doesn't matter if you are a first-time founder or are in this business for the long term; it is always wise to enhance your skills.
-Read this article to level up your fundraising strategy and get the best out of the investors.
+It doesn't matter if you are a first-time founder or have been in the business for a long time; it is always wise to upskill.
+Read this article to level up your fundraising strategy and get the best out of investors.

 Preparation before a pitch

-The most crucial consideration you should make in your search should be the type of investor you are looking for, which is one of the following:
+Prepare yourself with a solid investor search, depending on your business type and overall entrepreneurship goals.
+The most crucial consideration you should make during your search, should be the type of investor you are looking for, who could be one of the following:

-• Venture capitalists provide you with private equity funding
+• Venture capitalists, who provide private equity funding

-• Personal investors, who can be anyone within the network of your company
+• Personal investors, who can be anyone within your company's network

 • Angel investors, who usually are high-net-worth individuals

-Once you are clear and know who your investors are, you should focus on yourself.
-When you pitch your business, you will be asked a lot of questions, for which you should be ready.
+Once you are clear and know who your investors are, shift your focus to your business.
+When you pitch your business, you will be asked a lot of related questions, for which you should be ready.
 Some of the questions could be:

 • "Why didn't you go to the bank or use your bank account?"